 What Type of Adverts Does Amazon PPC Display?

-When you begin your very first Amazon PPC campaign, you have the option to choose from three different types of advertisement.
-They are: headline search, product display, and sponsored product ads.
+When you begin your very first Amazon Advertising PPC campaign, you have the option to choose from three different types of advertisement.
+They are: headline search, product display, and sponsored products ads.

 Let me take you quickly through them.